 Beer from The Lakes

-Mostly we make “real ale” which is cask conditioned beer, a peculiarly British speciality, which we think is the best way to appreciate ale.
-We know that the best way to serve our real ale is in the northern manner, through a tight sparkler to create a creamy head.
-We also make lager and other keg beers.
+65% of what we produce is “real ale” which is cask conditioned beer, a peculiarly British speciality.
+It is Britain's craft.
+We think this is the best way to appreciate low gravity sesion ale.
+And we know that the best way to serve our cask conditioned beer is in the northern manner, through a tight sparkler to create a creamy head.
+We also produce a wide range of keg beers.
 Some beers are better with a little artificial carbonation and keg beer can go places cask beer cannot.
 The battle to save cask beer from the crazed marketeers of the sixties, who nearly killed it, has been won.
 Today’s beer lovers, rightly, are more concerned with the quality of the beer than the method of dispense.
 So what is proper beer?
 You know it when you drink it.